 \subsection{Distances}

-We fit our light curves using the SALT2 \citep{guy2007,guy2010} algorithm in its version 4 \citep{betoule2014} as retrained by \cite{taylor2021} and made available by the \texttt{sncosmo} package\footnote{https://sncosmo.readthedocs.io/en/stable/about.html} as “SALT2-T21”.
-As detailed in \num{Smith et al.}, the fit is performed in the $\phi\in[-10, +40]$ d rest-frame phase range as this is when the light curve algorithm is sufficiently trained (see also \num{\citealt{dr2rigault2024}}).
-To do so the fit is performed twice.
-First, given a $t_0$ guess coming from the light curve data we cut at $\phi\in[-15, +50]$ d and fit SALT2 to get a robust $t_0$, then we apply the $\phi\in[-10, +40]$ d cut to refit the light curve and store the SALT2 parameters, their errors and covariances.
+We fit our light curves using the SALT2 \citep{guy2007,guy2010} algorithm in its version 4 \citep{betoule2014} retrained by \cite{taylor2021} and made available by the \texttt{sncosmo} package\footnote{https://sncosmo.readthedocs.io/en/stable/about.html} as “SALT2-T21.”
+As is detailed in Smith et al. in prep, the fit was performed in the $\phi\in[-10, +40]$ d rest-frame phase range as this is when the light curve algorithm is sufficiently trained (see also \citealt{dr2rigault}).
+To do so, the fit was performed twice.
+First, given a $t_0$ guess coming from the light curve data, we cut at $\phi\in[-15, +50]$ d and fit SALT2 to get a robust $t_0$, then we applied the $\phi\in[-10, +40]$ d cut to refit the light curve and store the SALT2 parameters, their errors, and covariances.

 We show the SALT2 stretch ($x_1$) and color ($c$) parameters for all the 2667 SNe Ia passing our “basic quality” cuts in Fig~\ref{fig:scatterx1cz}.
-Above $z=0.06$ it can be seen that the fraction of red (high $c$) and slow (low $x_1$) SNe~Ia starts to decrease rapidly due to selection effects since as these faster and redder SNe~Ia are fainter.
-Below this redshift of 0.06, our sample is considered free from non-random selection functions for the normal SN~Ia population (see section~\ref{sec:dr2data_selection}).
-We refer to this sample as “volume limited” and it contains nearly 1000 targets normal SNe Ia.
+Above $z=0.06$, it can be seen that the fraction of red (high $c$) and slow (low $x_1$) SNe~Ia starts to decrease rapidly due to selection effects, since these faster and redder SNe~Ia are fainter.
+Below this redshift of 0.06, our sample is considered to be free from nonrandom selection functions for the normal SN~Ia population (see Sect.~\ref{sec:dr2data_selection}).
+We refer to this sample as “volume limited” and it contains nearly 1000 normal SN Ia targets.

-We present our ZTF Hubble Diagram for the 2629 non-peculiar SNe~Ia passing our quality cuts in Fig.~\ref{fig:hubblediagram}.
-These SNe Ia have been standardized using the methodology detailed in \num{\cite{dr2ginolin2024a}}, given the SALT2 stretch and color parameter and host local environmental properties \citep[e.g.,][]{sullivan2010, rigault2020}.
-Following that paper, we use $\alpha=-0.16$, $\beta=3.05$ and $\gamma=0.145\,\mathrm{mag}$ (local-color step).
+We present our ZTF Hubble diagram for the 2629 non-peculiar SNe~Ia that pass our quality cuts in Fig.~\ref{fig:hubblediagram}.
+These SNe Ia have been standardized using the methodology detailed in \cite{dr2ginolina}, given the SALT2 stretch and color parameter and host local environmental properties \citep[e.g.,][]{sullivan2010, rigault2020}.
+Following that paper, we have used $\alpha=-0.16$, $\beta=3.05$, and $\gamma=0.145\,\mathrm{mag}$ (local-color step).

-Before standardization, our SNe~Ia have a natural scatter along the Hubble diagram of 0.33~mag, using the normalized Median Absolute Deviation (nMAD) as robust scatter estimator.
+Before standardization, our SNe~Ia have a natural scatter along the Hubble diagram of 0.33~mag, using the normalized median absolute deviation (nMAD) as a robust scatter estimator.
 The standard deviation (std) is 0.46 mag (nMAD=std for a normal distribution).
-This scatter reduces down to 0.165~mag after standardization (std: 0.209 mag) accounting for all 2629 ZTF DR2 non-peculiar SNe~Ia.
+This scatter reduces down to 0.165~mag after standardization (std: 0.209 mag), accounting for all 2629 of the ZTF DR2 non-peculiar SNe~Ia.